adriennehamrah/interview-prep/general_techniques.md

     last - first + 1
   end
  ```

+## Rotated Sorted Array Search
+- Find pivot point with binary search
+- Compare first element in array, if target is larger, search in left side.
+Else search in right.

 ## Square Root of Integer
 - Use binary search from 2 to A/2